The Miracle Worker (play): Productions

-The play premiered on Broadway at the Playhouse Theatre on October 19, 1959 and closed on July 1, 1961 after 719 performances.
+The play premiered on Broadway at the Playhouse Theatre on October 19, 1959, and closed on July 1, 1961, after 719 performances.
 The production was directed by Arthur Penn with scenic and lighting design by George Jenkins and costumes by Ruth Morley.
 The cast starred Anne Bancroft as Anne Sullivan and Patty Duke as Helen Keller.
 Featured in the cast were Torin Thatcher as Captain Keller, Patricia Neal as Kate Keller, Michael Constantine as Anagnos, and Beah Richards as Viney.
-Patty Duke remained with the play for its entire run.
-Suzanne Pleshette replaced Anne Bancroft.
+Patty Duke stayed with the production until May 1961.
+Her understudy, Karen Lee, replaced her on May 11, 1961 and stayed with the production through its closing on July 1, 1961.
+Suzanne Pleshette replaced Anne Bancroft on February 6, 1961.

 The play was produced in the West End in March 1961 with Anna Massey as Sullivan and Janina Faye as Keller.
 It transferred to Wyndham's Theatre in May.
-A revival was produced at Wyndham's Theatre on August 31, 1994 and closed on October 8.
+A revival was produced at Wyndham's Theatre on August 31, 1994, and closed on October 8.
 The production was directed by Richard Olivier and Bill Kenwright.
 The cast featured Catherine Holman as Keller, Jenny Seagrove as Sullivan, William Gaunt as Captain Keller, Judi Bowker as Kate Keller, and Michael Thornton as Anagnos.

 In celebration of the 50th anniversary of the play, it was revived on Broadway at the Circle in the Square Theatre, opening on March 3, 2010.
 Directed by Kate Whoriskey, the cast starred Alison Pill as Sullivan and Abigail Breslin as Keller.
 The cast featured Matthew Modine as Captain Keller, Jennifer Morrison as Kate Keller, Tobias Segal as James Keller, and Elizabeth Franz as Aunt Ev.
 Despite critical praise, the revival failed to find an audience and closed on April 4 (after 21 previews and 38 regular performances), with the entire $2,600,000 capitalization in the project being lost.

 In May 2011, Duke continued her career-long involvement with the play by directing a production of it at Interplayers Theatre in Spokane, Washington.

 Ivy Green, Helen Keller's childhood home, hosts an annual outdoor production which is Alabama's official outdoor drama.